lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-why-conventional-management-doesnt-work-for-knowledge-work.md

 ideas pioneered by the likes of Deming and Goldratt.
-Applying conventional management techniques to knowledge work is akin to adding distractions and obstacles to a system, thus not only degrading its performance, but also demotivating people who are already motivated.
+Applying conventional management techniques to knowledge work is akin to adding distractions and obstacles to a system, thus not only degrading the performance of the system, but also demotivating people who are already motivated.

 Scholtes says: